realworldocaml/book/en/compiler-backend.md

 Each OCaml source file is compiled into a native object file that must export a unique set of symbols to comply with the C binary interface.
 This means that any OCaml values that may be used by another compilation unit need to be mapped into a symbol name.
-This mapping fhas to account for OCaml language features such as nested modules, anonymous functions and variable names that shadow each other.
+This mapping has to account for OCaml language features such as nested modules, anonymous functions and variable names that shadow each other.